BuildFarBox/FarBox-Doc/docs/2 Template & API/2 get-data.markdown

 ### pick

-Pick some special values of a speical attribute.
+Pick some special values of a special attribute.

 ```json
 objects = [